-Reference site data was not obtained during Year 2 due to the extreme drought conditions.
-For the purposes of this report, the Year 1 data for the reference sites will be used.
-The established reference sites will be assessed again during Year 3.
-Table 4 presents a summary of Year 1 native and nonnative cover data for the reference sites.
+Table 4 presents a summary of the native and nonnative cover data for the reference sites.
+It should be noted that this data was collected during Year 1 for the Phase 1 mitigation areas.
 The average overall perennial cover in the RAFSS reference site was 24.0 percent with zero percent cover of native annuals and 2.0 percent cover of nonnative/invasive annual plants.
 For the CSS reference sites, the average overall native perennial cover was 70.3 percent, the native annual cover was zero percent, and the percent cover of nonnative/invasive plants species was 14.7.
 For the oak woodland reference site, the average overall native perennial cover was 99.0 percent with zero percent cover of native annuals and nonnative/invasive plants.
 For the riparian reference sites, the average overall native perennial cover was 75.4 percent, the native annual cover was 1.5 percent, and the percent cover of nonnative/invasive plants was 19.0.
 Finally, for the LBVI reference sites, the average overall native perennial cover of 93.9 percent, the native annual cover was 1.9 percent, and the percent cover of nonnative/invasive plants was 1.3 percent.